askui/askui/docs/docs/general/01-Getting Started/Installing AskUI/getting-started.md

 The project comes with one **template workflow**, which is called `my-first-askui-test-suite.ts`.
 On the next page, you will dive deeper on how to write instructions in the AskUI automation framwork.

 ## Next Steps

-You are now ready to create your first workflow!
+You are now ready to create your first workflow with AskUI!
 Please go to the next page [Write Your First Instruction](write-your-first-instruction.md).